-With their trio of potential leaders, there are only two riders likely to take on the key support roles on the steeper gradients – Polish champion Michał Kwiatkowski and Wout Poels.
+With two potential leaders, there are only two riders to take on the key support roles on the steeper gradients – Polish champion Michał Kwiatkowski and Wout Poels.

-While Kwiatkowski sees himself as a future Grand Tour winner, his Tour de France role would be mountain domestique duties.
+While Kwiatkowski sees himself as a future Grand Tour winner, his Tour de France role will be mountain domestique duties.

 The Milan-San Remo winner and former world champion has often been seen emptying himself completely on mountain stages in support of Froome.

-After an uncharacteristically quiet first half of the season Kwiatkowski is currently riding with Froome at the Critérium du Dauphiné, making him a likely rider for the final selection.
+After an uncharacteristically quiet first half of the season, Kwiatkowski rode with Froome at the Critérium du Dauphiné, making a strong showing.

-Another Dauphiné rider who is likely to make it into the Ineos squad for the Tour is Dutchman Wout Poels, who has been riding well in France and hasn’t left the side of Froome over the opening two stages.
+Another Dauphiné rider who is one of the first names on the Ineos squad for the Tour is Dutchman Wout Poels, who rode brilliantly in France to a stage victory and fourth place overall.

 Helpers on the flat